hcs42/heapkeeper-old/doc/codingconventions.rst

 You should also read the Style Guide for Python code: :pep:`8`.
 However, some recommendations of PEP 8 are overridden by this document.

+This is an evolving set of conventions.
+Most of them were not used from the beginning, thus there may be some code that does not use certain conventions.
+This does not mean that you should not use them.

 Commit messages
 ---------------